Powerlearnproject/se-day1-assignment-frasam/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Ans:
 Software engineering is simply the application of engineering principles in the design, building, testing, deploying, and maintaining of software, through the use of technologies.
 The sole aim of software engineering is to create software products that will automate tasks.
 The engineering of software is in phrases: Problem definition, this is involves the definition of the problem at hand.
 The problem the software product will address in this phase is well-detailed and documented.
 The next phase is the design: In the design phase, a design that illustrates what the software should do and how it will do it.
 This phrase is where the UI/UX personnel are involved.
 In the design phase, a prototype of the software product is designed showing the various steps/journeys.
 The next phase is the Building phase: In the building phase, the design is being coded, in this phase, various technologies such as HTML, CSS, and JAVASCRIPT just to mention a few are applied.
 This is the phase where software developers work intensively on the design.
 The phrase involves the building of the frontend and backend of the software product.
 The frontend of the software products is the side of the software, that users interact with, while the backend is the side that involves the database and feeds the frontend with data.
 The next phase is the Testing: The testing phase is where the software product, passes through a series of tests.
 The essence of this test is to check for bugs(issues or problems) and if any fix them.
-The next phase is the deployment phrase.
+The next phase is the deployment phase.
 In this phase, the software product is now ready for use.
-The next phrase is the maintenance phase.
+The next phase is the maintenance phase.
 In this phase, we maintain the software product, we can also add new features to the product.

 Identify and describe at least three key milestones in the evolution of software engineering.